rkapl123/DBAddin/docs/DBFuncs.md

 ### Settings

-Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config or DBaddinUser.config affect the behavior of DB functions:
+Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config or DBaddinUser.config affect the behaviour of DB functions:
 ```xml
     <add key="CnnTimeout" value="15" />
     <add key="DefaultEnvironment" value="3" />